Peter-Juhasz/AzureArchiver/readme.md

      - `"Overwrite"`: the existing blob gets overwritten, if it is in Archive tier, deleted and then reuploaded with the same name
      - `"SnapshotAndOverwrite"`: a snapshot is taken of the existing blob and then it gets overwritten (see `"Overwrite"` option).
 If the blob is in Archive tier, taking a snapshot is not possible, so it is skipped and logged as a warning.
    - `ParallelBlockCount` (default `1`): the number of blocks of a single blob that may be simultaneously uploaded ([see docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.storage.blob.blobrequestoptions.paralleloperationthreadcount?view=azure-dotnet))
+ - `Thumbnails` thumbnail settings
+   - `MaxWidth`: maximum width of the thumbnail images
+   - `MaxHeight`: maximum height of the thumbnail images
+   - `Container` (default `"photos-thumbnails"`): blob container to put the thumbnails to

 ### Configuration file
 You can persist your configuration into a file named `appsettings.json`, for example: